ippontech/blog-usa/posts/go-cli-from-scratch.md

 One thing that quickly stands from CLIs like Docker and Kubectl is the informative and friendly user manuals that are displayed by calling the base command.

-Essentialy what I want is:
+Essentially what I want is:

 ```shell
 $ gupi